SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [nanoGPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) - Andrej Karpathy.
 Karpathy explain in this video how to implement GPT model from scratch (very useful at the programming side).
 * [Coding the Self-Attention Mechanism of LLMS From Scratch](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) - Sebastian Raschka.
 Great blog post where is explained how to code self-attention (and cross-attention) in PyTorch
 * [Attention?
 Attention!](https://lilianweng.github.io/posts/2018-06-24-attention/) - Lilian Weng.
 A formal description of attention
 * [Decoding Strategies in LLMs](https://mlabonne.github.io/blog/posts/2023-06-07-Decoding_strategies.html).
 An introduction to the different strategies for decoding.
+[Attention Mechanisms and Transformers](https://www.d2l.ai/chapter_attention-mechanisms-and-transformers/index.html) - a good introduction on attention mechanism and transformers with also a detailed mathematics discussion

 **Theroretical resources**